Jackjan4/betaflight-vtx-tables/README.md

 **How to install:** Go to BetaFlight -> Video Transmitter -> Load From File (Bottom Right) -> Choose downloaded json file

+## Contributing

+This is a community effort, so feel free to create Pull requests or Issues to let me now, if something is missing or is wrong.
+If you want your VTX added, create an Issue with your specific model and maybe a link where it can be bought.

 ## Disclaimer

 This project is not associated with Betaflight or other software in any way.
 This is a private project created by me, Jackjan (Jan).